code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 In this example, we will **run Spring Batch without a database**.
 Instead, an in-memory `Map` based repository is used.

 > The `spring-boot-starter-batch` starter has a dependency on `spring-boot-starter-jdbc` and will try to instantiate a datasource.
-Specify <var>exclude = {DataSourceAutoConfiguration.class}</var>.
-This prevents Spring Boot from auto-configuring a `DataSource` connection to a database.
+Add <var>exclude = {DataSourceAutoConfiguration.class}</var> to the `@SpringBootApplication` annotation.
+This prevents Spring Boot from auto-configuring a `DataSource` for database connections.

 {% highlight java %}
 package com.codenotfound.batch;